Working with Virtual Teams and Saving Money Without Travel

+Working with virtual teams is becoming more and more commonplace.
 Telecommuters are becoming a larger part of a company’s human resource equation.
 Also, there is an increasing trend to outsource parts of projects, like risk management, product validation, safety testing, documentation, and even manufacturing.
 To ensure the consistency and quality of any product or deliverable, it is imperative that teams are able to communicate throughout a project – especially when teams include non-employees.
 This is an ongoing effort when everyone is sitting face-to-face, but it’s a challenge when we are thousands of miles apart.

 First, let me describe my business, as this will help you understand why we have chosen certain tools.
 ClearComm Information Design is a sole proprietorship.
 Usually, our projects are staffed by one or more contractors who live in different locations around Canada and the world.
 Like my contractors, I work out of my home office as well as a part-time shared workspace in a high-tech, office-hotelling suite.